2018ik/2018ik.github.io/_wiki/seed_of_abraham.markdown

 ## Biblical Basis

-The genealogies in Matthew and Luke prove this.
+The genealogies in Matthew and Luke prove that Jesus Christ was a descendant of Abraham.
+Therefore to be put into Christ by being baptized into the name of the Triune God is to become Abraham's seed and to receive his blessing (Gal.
+3:29; Matt.
+28:19).

 ## Significance